Restitutor-Orbis/Opus-Luna/README.md

 # To be added

 - Translation of weather information (clear, sunny, etc.) into local language
-- Front-end settings window (for wallpapers, RSS feeds, and languages)
+- Front-end settings window (for ~wallpapers~, RSS feeds, and languages)
+- A 'reset' button for backgrounds

 # CREDITS